Did litter become a cargo cult? Sat 01 June 2024

 He's right about what's wrong.
 Source: Bless The Fields

 These 'votive offerings' are most often found on farmland and in rivers.
-For the orthodox-minded, Jennifer Lee already took apart the "toss my souvenir of pilgrimage into a river" theory in her Medieval pilgrims’ badges in rivers: the curious history of a non-theory.
+Jennifer Lee already took apart orthodoxy's "I'll toss my souvenir into a river" theory in her Medieval pilgrims’ badges in rivers: the curious history of a non-theory.

 The video starts with three different ampullae patterns: a scallop, something undefined and a star-flower affair.
 It says they usually contained oil or water.